BlackJack8/iOSAdblockList/Readme.md

 In order to get notified from an update, mark my repository as "watched".

-If you notice ads then please tell me via reddit u/neidhardterik .
+If you notice ads, please create an issue or contact me via reddit u/neidhardterik .
 (Note that ads on Youtube, Messenger, Instagram and some other social media platforms can't be blocked due to the host format.)

 Miscellaneous is a list that blocks fake news, crypto miners and scam websites.

-For new users i recommend Adguard Pro, as it allows you to subscribe to a list without the need of manually adding the list after an update.
+For new users i recommend Adguard Pro, as it allows you to subscribe to a list without the need of manually updating the list.

 ___________________________________________________________________________________________________________________________________